qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 There are two arguments required, `instance` and `token`.

-`instance` refers to the address of your Gitea instance, like `http://192.168.8.8:3000` or `https://gitea.com`.
+`instance` refers to the address of your RIA Hub instance, like `http://192.168.8.8:3000` or `https://gitea.com`.
 The runner and job containers (which are started by the runner to execute jobs) will connect to this address.
-This means that it could be different from the `ROOT_URL` of your Gitea instance, which is configured for web access.
+This means that it could be different from the `ROOT_URL` of your RIA Hub instance, which is configured for web access.
 It is always a bad idea to use a loopback address such as `127.0.0.1` or `localhost`.
 If you are unsure which address to use, the LAN address is usually the right choice.